sreyas-riley/studentInfoSystem/VERCEL_DEPLOYMENT.md

 ## Custom Domain (Optional)
 After deployment, you can add a custom domain in the Vercel dashboard under Settings → Domains.

+## Upgrading to Full Version

+If you need the full AI features, consider:
+1. Using a different hosting platform (Heroku, Railway, DigitalOcean)
+2. Splitting the application into microservices
+3. Using external AI services (AWS Rekognition, Google Vision API)
+4. Implementing the AI features as separate serverless functions